prasanthtr575/react-contacts/README.md

 URL: https://react-contacts-ind.firebaseapp.com/

-A ContactList component is added, loading data from a local JSON file.
+Introduced Redux to the application.
+ContactList is now subscribed to the Redux Store.

 To run the application in your local system
 1. Clone/download the source code